vasconcedu/vasconcedu/README.md

 ## Currently...

-- :closed_lock_with_key: I'm an Application Security Architect at <a href="https://www.sidi.org.br/en/" target="_blank">SiDi</a>;
+- :briefcase: I'm an Application Security Architect at <a href="https://www.sidi.org.br/en/" target="_blank">SiDi</a> and a Technical Instructor at <a href="https://www.sp.senai.br/" target="_blank">SENAI</a>;
-- :books: I'm pursuing a Master's in Computer Science at the University of Sao Paulo (USP);
+- :books: I hold an MSc in Computer Science from the University of Sao Paulo (USP);
-- :seedling: I'm working on expanding my expertise in cloud security, and brushing up my full stack development skills.
+- :seedling: I'm working on expanding my expertise in Linux internals and brushing up my low-level development skills in C.

 ## My Application Security Skills

 - Advanced:
+  - Security Engineering;
   - Threat Modeling;
-  - Security Engineering;
   - Penetration Testing;
   - Vulnerability Assessment;
   - Security Code Review;